gamealchemist/Javascript-Pooling/README.txt

 initialise each and every property used by the object during its life.
 3) take good care of releasing any reference to a pdisposed object, weird bug could occur if you happen to reference the same object with two different names.
+!!! you should't keep any reference to a pdisposed object !!

+Advice :
+- re-use as much as possible your instance object/arrays/... when performing initialisation.
+For instance do not write : this.myArray = [];
+but rather :
+  if (this.myArray) this.myArray.length = 0 ; else this.myArray = [];
+- you can change the pool size on the go by calling again setupPool.
+- you can even clear the pool for an object that will no longer get used by calling setupPool(0) on the Class.
+- you might want to perform some specific actions when an object is pdisposed. -For instance you might want to pdispose some pooled objects handled by your pooled Class. (nested pooling).
+In this case, just add a dispose (not *p*dispose) method to your object, in which you do the clean-up, it will get called in the pdispose method.
+- you can watch the maximum number of object that was reached so far by looking at MyClass.pool.length
+- For best efficiency, the initial pool size should be >= to the max of MyClass.pool.length.

 I wrote 4 slighly different version :
 - one for true javascript classes (see below)
 - one for classes with a .init() scheme (see below)
 - one for both of those classes -mixed case-
-- one for Impact, which is just a repack of the mixed case + an utility function to auto-pool entities.
+- one for Impact, which is just a repack of the mixed case
+   + an utility function to auto-pool entities.

 I wrote some explanations about pooling here :